 WooDream lures are handmade wooden lures, made in Japan, and they are beautiful.
 Unfortunately, the photos on this page do not do them justice.
 When they move you see subtle shifts in color that a still photo can never capture.
 The sides are checkered, which looks like fish scales.
 They even have a lateral line!
 The shiny, silvery cheeks look a bit like gill covers, and will give you all the fish-attracting flash you could want.

 When I first started importing Japanese spinning and baitcasting rods, people asked me if I would also import Japanese lures.
 I'm sure they weren't thinking of the Daiwa Crusader spoons, as good as they are.
 They were thinking of the handmade Japanese lures that are available there and for some reason are not available here.

-WooDream does make lures with treble hooks, but at least for my first order I chose lures with single hooks - just in case you do want to fish with them (and I truly hope you do).
+WooDream does make lures with treble hooks, but the ones I have in stock all come with single hooks.
 I would suggest using 4 lb line instead of 2 or 2.5 lb line, and would suggest checking the line for abrasion frequently during the day.
 I personally wouldn't fish them tight to the far bank of a river that is too deep to wade, though. l just know I would go retrieve any snag!

 The hooks are sharp.